gabrielmbarboza/pubman/README.md

 ## About <a name = "about"></a>

 The aim of this project is to showcase my skills in developing Rails applications.
-It's a simple CRUD application but withv some relevant features 🤓
+It's a simple CRUD application but with some relevant features 🤓

 ## Getting Started <a name = "getting_started"></a>